BradyAJohnston/arrangebpy/COMPARISON.md

-# Comparison: node-arrange vs bpynodearrange
+# Comparison: node-arrange vs arrangebpy

-This document outlines the key differences between the original `node-arrange` Blender add-on and the `bpynodearrange` Python module.
+This document outlines the key differences between the original `node-arrange` Blender add-on and the `arrangebpy` Python module.

 ## Architecture Differences